Xorast/project-API/README.md

 They are runned hourly by the host server add-on "Heroku Scheduler" to update the database.

 The files "get_data.py" and "mpa.html" are coming from the first version of this application (running on the server side) and are no longer required.
 They are kept for personal "archive".

+## TESTING

+The small size of the application enables to test it manually.
+This has been done (link, responsiveness,...) and no major failure has been detected.

+## SECURITY

+API Keys
+* Public keys are given to the client.
+Worst case scenario: too many requests leading to the provider stopping the service.
+* Private keys (enabling change in the database).
+Kept in the backend.

 ## AUTHOR(S)